 By using any of the tabs and functions, you will end up having the list of matching plugins available for installation.
 For example, let’s search for the free Under Construction Page plugin that can create a beautiful maintenance page for your visitors.
 If you click on the name of the plugin or follow the “more details” link, WordPress will open a popup window with some additional information about this extension.

-Similarly, you can see its developer, rating, the number of active installs (people who are currently running the plugin on their sites), time of the last update and the compatibility info.
+Similarly, you can see its developer, rating, the number of active installs (people who are currently running the plugin on their sites), the time of the last update and the compatibility info.

 - Go to Plugins -> Add New